kurtbahartr/Linda-Dots/README.md

 </div>

 > [!WARNING]
-> This branch is for KDE users.
+> This branch is for CachyOS GNOME users.
 If you want the Hyprland configuration, check out the `main` branch!
+If you want the KDE configuration instead, check out the `kde-main` branch.

 ## Screenshots